Human Development (HDEV) is one of two undergraduate majors in the College of Community and Public Affairs.

 - in advocacy and public policy settings

-For more information, visit the Human Development department page.
+For more information, visit the Human Development website.